anoma/nspec/docs/architecture-2/ordering-v1.md

 a [replicated state machine](
     https://en.wikipedia.org/wiki/State_machine_replication) (RSM).
 This state machine must represent all anoma state, including commitments and nullifiers.
-The Ordering Machine, however, does not need to understand the full complexity of the anoma state: only that it can be represented as a Key Value Store, where [[TransactionCandidate]]s each read some (arbitrary) data from keys, and can write some (arbitrary) data to keys.
+The Ordering Machine, however, does not need to understand the full complexity of the anoma state: only that it can be represented as a Key Value Store, where [[TransactionCandidate|transaction candidates]] each read some (arbitrary) data from keys, and can write some (arbitrary) data to keys.
 We outline the full requirements of the abstraction boundary with the State Machine in the [[Execution Engines]] page.

 In V1,